• slide

 Nature offers an abundance of natural sources of flavouring substances, providing an infinite range of taste in food.
 Flavours have been added to foods since ancient Egyptian times, with the use of herbs and spices and aromatic extracts and oils.
 Modern flavourings provide the consumer with a wider sensory experience and have the added advantages of consistency of flavour and enhanced consumer safety.

-In Europe and the UK, the manufacture and use of flavourings is governed by Regulation (EC) No. 1334/2008 on flavourings and certain food ingredients with flavouring properties for use in and on foods (as retained in GB).
+In Europe, the manufacture and use of flavourings is governed by Regulation (EC) No. 1334/2008 on flavourings and certain food ingredients with flavouring properties for use in and on foods.

 The UK flavour industry has played a key role in the evolution of the global food industry, and is a world leader in the field of flavour and sensory science, investing significantly in research and development.